Takhof/MeloNelo/README.md

 # MeloNelo - the crowd funding app for events.

-It's very hard for aspiring musicians to get funding or succeed.
+Currently, it's difficult for aspiring musicians to get funding or succeed.
 This App aims to connect the musicians and everyday people and to make the world a better place by filling it with music and creating success for more musicians.

 ## Available Scripts